benjystanton/benjystanton.github.io/src/posts/2024-10-19-prototype-kit-and-nunjucks-special.md

 I think keeping everything separated and dynamic, means that we can…

 - add more rows or columns of data and the interface will adapt (or at least ignore things it doesn't understand)
-- decide to change the way the interface works, and we can do that with interfering with the underlying data
+- decide to change the way the interface works, and we can do that without interfering with the underlying data
 - create newer detailed views later that pull from the same data, keeping the end-to-end journey in sync and feeling more real for the user

 Basically, I think it will allow us to iterate easily on the riskiest things.